Balance Sheet: Liabilities and Stockholders’ Equity

 - Current Liabilities

-- Automotive (Liabilities)
+- Automotive Segment Assets

-- GM Financial (Liabilities)
+- GM Financial Segment Assets

 - Long-term Debt, Excluding Current Portion

-- Postretirement Benefits Other Than Pensions
+- Postretirement Benefits Other than Pensions

 - Pensions